c12yptonic/ctf-writeups/ctfs/sunshine21.md

 ┌──(cryptonic㉿cryptonic-kali)-[~/CTFs/sunshinectf/procrastinate]
 └─$ nc procrastinate.chal.2021.sunshinectf.org 65001
 Welcome to the ProcrastinatorProgrammer backend.
 Please give me an equation!
 Any equation!
 I need to be fed some data to do some processing!Due to technical difficulties with the last challenge, I've upped my ante!
-Now I know it's secure!I'm super secure, and can use most python math!
-I just use `eval(client_input, \{\}, safe_math_functions)` on your data and then whamo, python does all the work!Whatever you do, don't look at my ./key!
+Now I know it's secure!

+I'm super secure, and can use most python math!
+I just use `eval(client_input, \{\}, safe_math_functions)`
+on your data and then whamo, python does all the work!Whatever you do, don't look at my ./key!

 Halt in the name of the law!